 - Wait 8 weeks following completion of CDS’s internal complaints process and refer their case themselves to the Housing Ombudsman Service.

 For more information about ‘Designated Persons’ please visit the following websites: www.cds.coop or http://www.housing-ombudsman.org.uk/ Email : firstname.lastname@example.org or call the Housing Ombudsman Service on 0300 111 3000.

 You should not use the complaints procedure to complain about antisocial behaviour by other residents unless you have already reported the problem to CDS and you feel that we have failed to take appropriate action to tackle it.

 Repairs and maintenance

-If your complaint is about a repair, please make sure that you have reported the problem to our Customer Service Centre or the maintenance inspector and have allowed us a reasonable period to inspect or complete the repair before you make a formal complaint.
+If your complaint is about a repair or about the condition of your home, please make sure that you have reported the problem to our Customer Service Centre or the maintenance inspector and allowed us a reasonable period to inspect your home or complete the repair before you make a formal complaint.